-Students who wish to drop/withdraw from the institution are encouraged to complete the Course Drop/Withdrawal Form located in myWaldorf Student Portal; however, students may withdraw in any manner by contacting the Offices of the Registrar.
+Students who wish to drop/withdraw from the institution are encouraged to complete the Course Drop/Withdrawal Form located in myWaldorf Student Portal; however, students may withdraw in any manner by contacting the Offices of the

-Refunds are subject to state policies.
-For information about refund policies in specific states, please see the State Licensure page of the Waldorf University website: www. waldorf.edu/online/about-us/accreditation-and-memberships/ state-licensure.
 Any tuition refunds due will be issued within 30 business days.
 Tuition refunds for course withdrawals are based on the Refund Policy for Online Programs.
-All students who drop/withdraw from a course after the drop date will be charged a 20 percent registration fee, up to a maximum registration fee of \$150 for the term.
+All students who drop/ withdraw from a course after the drop date will be charged a 20 percent registration fee, up to a maximum registration fee of \$150 for the term.

 \ Full tuition and registration fee will be refunded for canceling a course within 7 calendar days from the term start date.
 The remaining tuition will be refunded based on the course start date and the tuition percentage amounts listed below.
-In the states of Arkansas and Indiana, Waldorf University follows the refund guidelines set forth by their State Boards of Education or equivalents.